Sphynx – The Hairless Cat

 The Sphynx unlike other cats does sweat.

-Many believe that the Sphynx cat is great for people with cat allergy.
+Many believe that this hairless cat is great for people with cat allergy.
 This is not necessarily true.

 What causes most people to have an allergic reaction to cats is the protein called FEL D1 in the cat saliva.